-If you first allocated a premium to an investment fund in an RRSP when the annuitant is age 60 or older and you do not indicate a preference for another type of annuity then offered by us, we'll commence payments on a RRIF basis.
+If you first allocated premiums to investment funds in an RRSP when the annuitant is age 60 or older and you do not indicate a preference for another type of annuity then offered by us, we'll commence payments on a RRIF basis.

-If on the issue date of the RRSP or non-registered plan, the policyowner is not a resident of Quebec, the amount of the annuity payments will be determined using the annuity rate in effect when the annuity payments commence.
+If on the issue date of the policy, the policyholder is not a resident of Quebec, the amount of the annuity payments will be determined using the annuity rate in effect when the annuity payments commence.

-If on the issue date of the RRSP, RRIF or non-registered plan, the policyowner is a resident of Quebec, the amount of the annuity payments will be determined by the greater of the annuity rate in effect when the annuity payments commence and the rate established in the policy.
+If on the issue date of the RRSP, RRIF or non-registered policy, the policyholder is a resident of Quebec, the amount of the annuity payments will be determined by the greater of the annuity rate in effect when the annuity payments commence and the rate established in the policy.